Thinking about keeping multiple types of journals?

 This could be something as simple as getting the perfect cappuccino from your favourite coffeehouse.
 Or receiving a lovely compliment from your usually miserable boss.
-Or discovering that the new season of Stranger Things is on Netflix.

 Having a daily reminder of what’s good in your life can help you see the big picture when the world seems to be conspiring against you.

 FROM THE SHOP

 30 Days of Gratitude

 Printable guided gratitude journal with meaningful and original prompts to inspire the habit of gratitude.

 We carry a certain amount of junk in our mental trunks.

 You know, thoughts, feelings, and emotions that hold us back from experiencing real growth as individuals.
 And the problem is if we don’t let go of that clutter, it’ll stop us from living the life we want to live.